MicrosoftDocs/cpp-docs/docs/c-runtime-library/reference/open-osfhandle.md

 **\_O\_WTEXT**
 Opens the file in Unicode (translated UTF-16) mode.

 To close a file opened with `_open_osfhandle`, call [\_close](../../c-runtime-library/reference/close.md).
 The underlying OS file handle is also closed by a call to `_close`, so it is not necessary to call the Win32 function `CloseHandle` on the original handle.
 If the file descriptor is owned by a `FILE *` stream, then calling [fclose](../../c-runtime-library/reference/fclose-fcloseall.md) on that `FILE *` stream also closes both the file descriptor and the underlying handle.
-In this case, `_close` does not need to be called.
+In this case, do not call `_close` on the file descriptor.

 ## Requirements